caseyCantCode/discord-active-dev-badge/README.md

 3. Once you have done the steps above open a terminal in the direcotry of code in the repo and run `npm i discord.js`
 4. Once it installed go to: https://discord.com/developers/applications and create an application
 5. Go to "Bot" and hit "Create bot", create the bot and then hit "Reset token" once you have done so copy the token and paste it in the "" in `client.login`
+6. Once you have done all the following steps go to the terminal you have open and run `node .`

 If you need help make an issue request and i'll repsond shortly